Requirements for Distance Education Students

 Check with Your Employer

-If you are currently employed, see if your company has any relationships with any distance learning school.
-Colleges and universities like to partner with corporations so they benefit from acquiring more students, while the employees often receive discounts on their tuition and other fees, and the employers have more educated employees.
+If you are currently employed, determine if your company has relationships with distance learning schools.
+Colleges and universities like to partner with corporations because they can benefit by acquiring more students.
+At the same time, the employees often receive discounts on their tuition and other fees, and the employers can boast more educated employees.

 Undergraduate Programs